OpenTechSchool/html-css-beginners/core/style.md

         border-top: 1px solid #000;
     }

-**Look at your CSS cheat sheet and give some more styles to your images.**
+**Look at the [CSS cheat sheet](http://coding.smashingmagazine.com/2009/07/13/css-3-cheat-sheet-pdf/) and give some more styles to your images.**